Ficool

 "You held on today.
 That's brave."

+Her harvest was handled with the same care.
 Nothing wasted.
-Every misshapen tomato and twisted root was cleaned, dried, or sealed in her enchanted bloom tattoo, its faint, petal-like glow pulsing warmly whenever she added something new.
+Every misshapen tomato and gnarled root was cleaned, dried or sealed in her magical bloom tattoo, the tiny petals a faint, pulsing, warm glow whenever something new was stored.

-They were old, printed books scavenged during her early months of searching.
-She'd stored them in waterproof sleeves and stacked them high in the reading corner, next to a solar-charged lamp and her father's blanket.
+They were old books, printed volumes she'd scavenged during her first few months of wandering the city.
+She'd kept them in waterproof sleeves and stacked them high in the villa's reading corner, next to a solar-charged lamp and her father's favorite blanket.

-Titles like Desert Survival for Urban Dwellers, Off-Grid Preservation Techniques, and Herbal Remedies in Heatstroke Conditions lined her personal curriculum.
-She annotated them heavily, pages curled from both use and sweat.
+Books like Desert Survival for Urban Dwellers, Off-Grid Preservation Techniques, and Herbal Remedies in Heatstroke Conditions.Her self-imposed syllabus.
+She annotated them heavily, the pages curling from use and heat-sweat.

-Each night, she'd cross-reference notes and update her magical storage.
+Each night she cross-referenced her notes and updated her magical storage.

 Section 1: Ready-to-eat meals and protein packs